-Having an external drive allows you to install the OS to multiple computers without re-downloading it, perform clean installs instead of initiating them from within an existing OS, and boot to the installer’s built-in recovery for troubleshooting tools.
+Having an external USB installer drive allows you to install the OS to multiple computers without re-downloading it, perform clean installs instead of initiating them from within an existing OS, and boot to the installer’s built-in recovery for troubleshooting tools.
 This tutorial shows you how to create an install drive for macOS Monterey.

-How to create a macOS Monterey beta installer
+How to create a macOS Monterey installer

-Other users can join the Public Beta for free, and will receive beta releases on a slightly delayed schedule.
+Other users can join the Public Beta for free and will receive beta releases on a slightly delayed schedule.
 Public Beta users will be provided with a slightly different version of the Beta Access Utility.
-Once installed, open System Preferences, Software Update to view and download the beta.
+Once installed, open System Preferences > Software Update to view and download the beta.

-3) Format your >=16GB drive to GUID Partition Map and Mac OS Extended (Journaled) in Disk Utility.
+3) Format your 16GB drive to GUID Partition Map and Mac OS Extended (Journaled) in Disk Utility.
 This guide explains how, if you are not familiar with the method.
 Note: All data on the external drive will be erased.

-5) Next, launch the Terminal application and paste in this command:
+5) Next, launch the Terminal application.

 sudo /Applications/Install\ macOS\ Monterey\ beta.app/Contents/Resources/createinstallmedia --volume /Volumes/USB --nointeraction